kellpossible/avalanche-report/README.md

 # Can be also specified by setting the environment variable `BASE_URL`.
 # Default is `http://{listen_address}/`.
 base_url="https://mywebsite.org/"
+# The default selected langauge for the page (used when the user has not yet set a language
+# or when their browser does not provide an Accept-Language header).
+# Default is ["en-UK"]
+default_language_order=["en-UK", "ka-GE"]
+# Override the default spreadsheet parsing schema, where `area_id` is the id of the forecast area.
+forecast_spreadsheet_schema="forecast_spreadsheet_schema.area_id.0.3.1.json"

+# Configuration for the HTML templates.
+[templates]
+# The path to the directory containing overrides for templates.
+directory="templates"

+# Configuration for application localization.
+[i18n]
+# The path to the directory containing overrides for localization resources.
+directory="i18n"

 # (REQUIRED) Configuration for using Google Drive.
 [AVALANCHE_REPORT.google_drive]